-8.1.1 Autos status indicators
+8.1.3 Autos status indicators

-The Autos status indicators at the bottom corners of the work screen show you what state Autos are currently in.
-The Blade Lift status indicators are on the left-hand corner and the Blade Tilt status indicators are on the right-hand corner of the screen.
+The Autos status indicators at the bottom of the work screen show you what state Autos are currently in.
+The Left Blade status indicators are on the left-hand corner, the Right Blade status indicators are on the right-hand corner and the Sideshift status indicators are in the middle of the screen.